stratum-mining/stratumprotocol.org/src/docs/index.md

 ### Pools (Hashrate Consumers)

 Pools operate as communication nodes to coordinate hashrate and distribute mining rewards.
 They create jobs for end-mining devices, validate blocks and shares, and propagate found blocks to the Bitcoin Network.
 Pools do not custody or control hashrate.
 End-mining devices compatible with the Stratum protocol can switch between pools in minutes.
-Pools therefore compete for hashrate based on latency, ease-of-use, payout reliability, and associated networking services, all of which StratumV2 can significantly improve.
+Pools therefore compete for hashrate based on latency, ease-of-use, payout reliability, and associated networking services, all of which Stratum v2 can significantly improve.

 ### Proxies

 Proxies are intermediaries between Miners and Pools that aggregate connections and translate mining communications from v1->v2 or v2->v1.
 Proxies may optionally provide additional functionality including monitoring services or job declaration optimizations.
-Both Miners and Pools can run Proxies, and will do so for various reasons depending on the use-case. e.g. A StratumV2 pool might run a proxy as its initial connection service to accept both V1 and V2 connections, establishing direct standard channels with the V2 miners and using the proxy to translate messages with the v1 miners.
+Both Miners and Pools can run Proxies, and will do so for various reasons depending on the use-case. e.g. A Stratum v2 pool might run a proxy as its initial connection service to accept both V1 and V2 connections, establishing direct standard channels with the V2 miners and using the proxy to translate messages with the v1 miners.

-### job declarators
+### Job Declarators

-job declarators (JNs) are Pool-side Proxies that receive and validate custom block templates from Template Providers.
-They negotiate template use with the pool per the Job declaration Protocol.
+Job Declarators (JDs) are Pool-side Proxies that receive and validate custom block templates from Template Providers.
+They declare the template to the pool per the Job Declaration Protocol.
 They can further distribute jobs to a Mining Proxy (or Proxies) via the Job Distribution Protocol.

 ### Template Providers